Ofatumumab (By injection)

 - Missed dose: This medicine needs to be given on a fixed schedule.
 If you miss a dose, call your doctor, home health caregiver, or treatment clinic for instructions.

 - If you store this medicine at home, keep it in the refrigerator.
 Do not freeze.
-Keep the medicine in its original container.
-Protect it from light.
+Keep the medicine in its original carton to protect it from light.
+You may store this medicine at room temperature for up to 7 days.
+If stored at room temperature, you may return the unused medicine in the refrigerator and use it within 7 days.
+Throw away the medicine if not used within those 7 days.

 Drugs and Foods to Avoid: